vbelz/dashboard/README.md

 &nbsp;&nbsp;&nbsp;

-Then on Metabase, you can play with your dataset and makes, SQL queries, ask questions, create display, create dashboard than you can share with your team (give access through the admin option to other people and they can access from their browser).
+Then on Metabase, you can play with your dataset and make SQL queries, ask questions, create display, create dashboard than you can share with your team (give access through the admin option to other people and they can access from their browser).

-Here an example of a simple SQL query:
+Here is an example of a simple SQL query:

 <img src="sql_query_metabase.png" alt="sql query" title="Example"  />